spack/spack/lib/spack/docs/module_file_support.rst

      All packages built with a compiler in ``core_compilers`` and all packages that satisfy a spec in ``core_specs`` will be put in the ``Core`` hierarchy of the lua modules.

-     It is highly recommended NOT to include dependencies in the lmod hierarchy in the projections for lmod modules.

 .. warning::
   Consistency of Core packages